Shamanthkrishna/Python-Projects/README.md

 20. **Battery Status Logger and Notifier**
     - Monitors battery percentage and charging status, logs data to a file, and sends a notification if the battery falls below 30% and is not plugged in.

+21. **Morse Code Encoder and Decoder**
+    - A Python program that encodes messages into Morse code and decodes Morse code back into plain text.
+It handles unknown characters and provides an interactive user interface for encoding and decoding operations.

 **Credits**
 - Some project ideas were inspired by examples found on Aman Kharwal's The Clever Programmer Website(https://thecleverprogrammer.com/).